Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Results

+\lp{As hinted above, we observe a good separability of quantifiers.
+In Fig.~\ref{fig4}(a) we see correlations of \emph{\perth} device below $10^{-2}$ for all pairs, allowing us to estimate the fidelity and QNDness of pairs of qubits as products of the properties of individual qubits.}

-Figure~\ref{fig3}d shows $C[\Pi^{\alpha\beta}]$ and $C[\Upsilon^{\alpha\beta}]$ for the \emph{\casablanca{}} device, which show a similar behavior.
-We indeed certify the presence of measurement cross-talk between all physically connected pairs of qubits because all POVMs and Choi matrices are non-separable with correlations on the order of $10^{-3}$, values which exceed the statistical error bars from the tomography.
-The correlations are relatively flat along the device, with the highest cross-talk correlations found between qubit pairs (3,5) and (0,1), which were in the red group in parallelization.
-The pairs (1,2) and (1,3) have the lowest correlation in the POVM and the Choi matrices, respectively.
+\lp{Figure~\ref{fig4}(a) shows the POVM and Choi correlations for the \emph{\perth} device.
+We} certify the presence of measurement cross-talk between all physically connected pairs of qubits: \lp{all POVM elements} and Choi matrices are non-separable with correlations on the order of \lp{$10^{-2}$}, which exceed the statistical error bars from the tomography for \lp{most of the qubits.
+This represents a crosstalk error of about $1\%$, which is smaller than the physical error found on single- and two-qubit tomography.}

-Despite that the measurement cross-talk that we witness in the device is non-negligible, it is still very small compared to maximally entangled two-qubit measurements.
-For a Bell measurement, for instance, the POVM and Choi correlations are given by $C[\Pi_{\rm Bell}]=\sqrt{6}/8\approx0.3$ and $C[\Upsilon_{\rm Bell}]=\sqrt{7}/32\approx0.08$, respectively, which are around two orders of magnitude larger than the correlations we find in the experiment.
+\lp{QND-MT is not restricted to nearest-neighbor correlations.
+As example, we have analyzed the correlations between all qubits in \emph{\perth{}} and the central qubit $\alpha=3$, in 6 sets of separate experiments.
+This produces pairs at two different distances, the first neighbors $(1,3)$ and $(3,5)$, and the second neighbors $(0,3)$, $(2,3)$, $(3,4)$, and $(3, 6)$.
+Fig.~\ref{fig4}(b) shows the correlations obtained for those pairs.
+We can see that correlations $C[F^{\alpha\beta}]$ and $C[Q^{\alpha\beta}]$ are of order $10^{-3}$ for all qubits, while $C[\Pi^{\alpha\beta}]$ and $C[\Upsilon^{\alpha\beta}]$ are approximately $10^{-2}$.
+In this small device we do not observe a clear decay of correlations with distance, but we verify that all correlations are smaller than the measurement errors detected for independent single-qubit tomography.}